psychemedia/storytelling-notes/hunting_of_the_snark.md

 He had bought a large map representing the sea,
 ⁠Without the least vestige of land:
-And the crew were much pleased when they found it to be
+And the crew were [most] pleased when they found it to be
 ⁠A map they could all understand.

 What's the good of Mercator's North Poles and Equators,